aiidateam/aiida-core/.molecule/README.md

 # Molecule System Integration Testing

-This folder contains configuration for running automated system integration tests against an isolated AiiDa environment.
+This folder contains configuration for running automated system integration tests against an isolated AiiDA environment.

 This utilises [molecule](https://molecule.readthedocs.io) to automate the creation/destruction of a docker container environment and the setup and testing within it.

-The simplest way to run these tests is to use the `tox` environment provided in this repositories `pyproject.toml` file:
+The simplest way to run these tests is to use the `tox` environment provided in this repository's `pyproject.toml` file:

 ```console
 $ pip install tox